 This type of Forex chart provides traders with a clean, easy-to-understand view of the instrument’s price action as it filters out all the noise.

-On the other side of the coin, a Forex line chart is simple to follow, but it does not provide the trader with much detail about price behavior within the period, especially compared to a bar chart or candlestick chart.
+On the other side of the coin, though, a Forex line chart is simple to follow, but it does not provide the trader with much detail about price behavior within the period, especially compared to a bar chart or candlestick chart.

+For instance, unlike the bar or candlestick charts, line charts don’t reflect the intensity of trading battles between buyers and sellers within a given timeframe.
 All it shows is that the price of a currency pair or any other asset closed at X at the end of the period.

 That’s why this type of chart is usually used to get the bigger picture view of price movement.
 When you read forex charts, you want to be able to analyze the currency by using technical analysis indicators, view the open and close prices, and get a sense of how price changes in various time frames.